Festivals In The Philippines: 15 Most Exciting Filipino Fiestas

 Aside from being the hometown of the world boxing champion, a.k.a.
 Pambansang Kamao, Manny Pacquiao, General Santos City is also the premier fish producer of the Philippines.
 It houses the country’s 7 tuna canning plants, thus, making it the Tuna Capital of the Philippines.

 During the Tuna Festival, locals showcase the province’s bountiful catch with colorful, ocean-themed floats.
 Another activity that everyone’s looking forward to is the Sugbahan sa Dalan where a long line of grills is set up on the street and hundreds of kilos of tuna are grilled on the spot.
-And the best thing about this is, everything’s FREE.
+And the best thing about this festival in the Philippines is, everything’s FREE.